ElenBOT/ATAB/README.md

 * Change game log meta format.
 * Add type of action taken by the piece in game log.
 * Add win status in `game.py`

+### 2024-07-23

+Added
+* Add turn display in web_ui.

+Bugfix
+* In online mode, the game UI does not correctly remove selection and highlights for the same player in multiple sessions.

+Changed
+* Renamed variables and functions for clarity.
+* Reorganized code structure.
+* Delete win_player output in game.make_move.